Here’s Why Over 2,400 Families Have Chosen Classes with Mindful Birth NY

 No matter which course you take, these classes offer practical, hands-on preparation for women and birth partners who are looking to work with labor and approach parenting as a team.
 The goal is for you and your partner to feel calm, well-prepared, and connected as you get ready for your child’s birth and the changes coming to your lives with parenthood.

-I bring fifteen years of experience (first as a Bradley educator and now as a Mindfulness-based Childbirth and Parenting educator) to an intimate setting that welcomes families birthing at home, in birth centers and hospitals.
+I bring sixteen years of experience (first as a Bradley educator and now as a Mindfulness-based Childbirth and Parenting educator) to an intimate setting that welcomes families birthing at home, in birth centers and hospitals.